 Endometriosis is a disease where tissue similar to the lining of the uterus grows throughout the body, usually in the pelvis or abdominal cavity.
 It bleeds and spreads, fusing together or completely damaging the reproductive system, parts of the bowel, bladder or more.
 It's treated with hormones, pain killers and surgeries - all too often by doctors without adequate training, using treatments and surgical techniques that cause further damage and pain.
 The 'gold standard' treatment is surgery with an Endometriosis specialist using deep excision technique.
 This is little known about, hard to come by, expensive and mostly not covered by insurance in the US, or the NHS in the U.K.

 With this project I want to make this disease visible.
 This is what it looks like.
-One in ten women of reproductive age have this, and we need to be seen.
+One in ten women and trans men have this, and we need to be seen.

 The first photograph of the series, titled '2014-2017', is currently on show at the National Portrait Gallery in London as part of the Taylor Wessing Portrait Prize exhibition, and is included in The Taylor Wessing Photographic Portrait Prize 17 book